open-contracting/infrastructure/docs/cost/index.md

 Implementations of the mapping should give consideration to:

 * OCDS data that contains fields that differ between contracting processes but map to single field in OC4IDS.
 For example, where `planning.project.title` differs for two contracting processes that relate to the same project but OC4IDS has a single `title` field at the project level.
-* OCDS data that contains multiple `Organizations` with the same `.role` that map to a single field in OC4IDS.
+* OCDS data that contains multiple `Organization` objects with the same `.role` that map to a single field in OC4IDS.
 For example, for where a contracting process has two `Organization`s with the 'procuringEntity' role, but OC4IDS has a single `.summary.tender.procuringEntity` field at the contract level.
 * Checking for duplicates when copying objects from OCDS.
 For example, checking whether an `Organization` object has already been copied before copying it again.
 * Handling identifier conflicts when copying objects from OCDS.
-For example, where two contracting processes both contain a ``Document`` with the same identifier.
+For example, where two contracting processes both contain a ``Document`` with the same `.id`.

 Read the `convert-to-oc4ids` [transformation notes](https://ocdskit.readthedocs.io/en/latest/cli/ocds.html#transformation-notes) to learn about how OCDS Kit handles the above scenarios.